Shawn Phillip

 1. Warm Up Thoroughly

 A proper warm-up is vital to prepare your muscles and cardiovascular system for the intense demands of HIIT.
 It reduces injury risks and primes your body for high performance.
+A comprehensive warm-up can include self-myofascial release and core training to further enhance readiness for the workout.

 Key Points: